ledesmablt/bodega-on-chikaph/src/routes/2025/redditchika/components/_methodology.md

 Finally, posts whose responses felt lukewarm or nonchalant fell into either “interested” (e.g. *"alright, nice post"*) or just “neutral” (e.g. *"ok i get it, moving on with life"*).

 ## Caveats & other notes
-Post data does not reflect realtime stats — e.g. upvotes are not as high as when you check them on Reddit itself, or some posts have been deleted.
-The cadence of ingestion and whether existing data is updated is unclear, but from spot-checking a few old & recent posts and their upvotes, the dataset is close enough to realtime data (a few hundred to a thousand upvotes apart) to paint a close-enough picture of what's trending on the subreddit.
+Post data in the analysis and the visualization does not reflect realtime data (e.g. upvotes are not as high as when you check them on Reddit itself, or some posts have been deleted).
+The cadence of ingestion and whether existing data is updated is unclear.
+From spot-checking a few old & recent posts and their upvotes, the dataset is close enough to realtime data (a few hundred to a thousand upvotes apart) to paint a close-enough picture of what's trending on the subreddit.

+This analysis does not account for the posts outside the top 10 per month.
+At the time of writing, the sub had at least 67,000 posts and 2.5 million comments in total.
+While there exist different methods to parse the text (e.g. clustering or using an LLM to extract metadata), some posts have little to no description but all the context in the images.
+For this analysis, I judged that the sample of top 10 posts per month was enough to see what trends last and change in the course of the subreddit.